agoldst/dfrtopics/README.md

 ## topics.R

-Basic R script for loading the topic model, getting basic information from it, and making time-series plots.
+Basic R script for loading the topic model, getting basic information from it, and making time-series plots of various kinds.
 In progress.

+## sort_doc_topics

+Perl script to convert the result of

+    mallet train-topics --output-doc-topics filename.tsv

+into a table with columns ordered by topic number.
+This can then be fed into the ``read.sorted.doc.topics`` method in ``topics.R``.

-## more to come!
+## More to come!

 ### _mallet